by Darrell Stetler II

 When Detriech Bonhoeffer was running an illegal seminary in Hitler’s Germany, the fellowship and partnerships he found gave us his classic Life Together.

-If we live a Spirit-filled life, we may find this time of crisis to be no different.
+If we live a Spirit-filled life of holiness, we may find this time of crisis to be no different.

 Rev. Eric Going, in Fort Scott, KS shared this anecdote with me: “Ironically, even though we’ve been quarantined, the churches in our area have connected and unified unlike ever before to my knowledge.
 The pastors of four local churches came together for an online community Easter service.
 It was very impactful to our community, and many have expressed a desire to see our churches do more things together in the future.”